 A: For your summer internship application, we strongly advise you to apply to the office where you would want to start your full-time career after graduation.
 If you are successful in getting an internship with a specific office and they then make you a full-time offer after the summer period ends, they are making this offer based on your fit with that particular office.
 It is therefore in no way guaranteed that you could transfer the full-time offer to another office.
 Of course, if you have exceptional circumstances that mean you need to consider a change of geography, BCG will do everything it can to assist you.

 Q: Does BCG provide assistance with securing local visas?

 A: To the very best of our ability, yes.
 However, please be aware that we are a global company and that there are some restrictions in specific offices which make obtaining visas more difficult.
 For example, at present it is not possible to get a visa for a Summer Internship in our U.S. offices unless you are a U.S. national, or hold a valid work permit.
-Similarly, you are unlikely to be able to obtain a visa for our Spanish offices unless you are entitled to work within the EU.

 For visa information about a specific office, please email firstname.lastname@example.org and we will put you in touch with the most relevant contact.